romainbrenguier/sedmoy/README.md

 # Formulas

-Formulas are evaluate as groovy scripts which have the following variables predifined:
+Formulas are evaluate as groovy scripts which have the following variables predefined:

   * `line` and `column` indicates the position in the table of the cell currently being constructed
   * For each table defined in the document before the formula table, a variable with that name is defined.